 Strokes to Spokes – The Ride

-On July 1, 2018 I left Siem Reap, Cambodia for an epic bicycle ride around the world.
+In March, 2018 I left Bangkok, Thailand for an epic bicycle ride around the world.
 My plans started out relatively small but the more I thought about it and researched it more and more options came into play.
 A three month trip turned to a year which then grew to multiple years.

 When I was fourteen years old the thought of a long distance bicycle ride was first introduced to me in our local paper when two journalists rode across the USA.
 During the summer of 1976 I followed their daily rides in the newspaper and started conjuring up my own routes across the country.

 It wasn’t until 1990 when I finally had the opportunity to ride across America on a bicycle.
 I rode from Rochester, New York to Seattle Washington in forty-four days.
 I had a friend follow along in my car and carry all of our equipment making the ride a bit easier.
 That trip opened my eyes to traveling and I haven’t looked back since.

 In 2003 I ventured out on another ride from Rochester to Disney World in Orlando, Florida.
 This time I was self-supported for the fifteen-hundred mile ride taking twenty-five days.

 In 2015 I moved to Cambodia for an unknown period of time and less than a year later I had a stroke which put me in hospitals in Siem Reap and then Bangkok for about a week.
 I knew I needed to get more exercise so I went back to my roots and started bicycling.
 Once I got back on the saddle I knew this was just the beginning.